molevsa/mole-artifact/README.md

 $ python3 exp/python/main.py -d clia
 ```

+**Note**: It takes about a day to run the entire experiment due to the excessive number of tasks.

 After running the test script, you can export the summarized result tables by running the script `exp/python/result_table_gen.py`.
 The tables are organized in the same way as our papers, and they will be stored in `exp/result_table` directory.

 ```bash